Where we work

 The Concern Debates would not happen without our amazing team of volunteers.

 Among our family of volunteers is the Concern Debates adjudicators.
-At each debate there are three adjudicators, one chief and two assistants.
 Using the Concern Debates marking sheet they mark and score the students throughout.

 We are always looking for new adjudicators to join our amazing network.